woowa-techcamp-2020/market-jhaemin-naamoonoo/README.md

 **Routing**

 It is all about server side application.
 The Express router handles all the requests from the outside world. `get` is used for visiting pages, `post` is usually used for manipulating the data.
 In this project, we didn't consider much about RESTful things.

+> 404 error reuqest could be handled by injecting the handler at the end of an entry script after all the required middlewares and routers are completely registered.

 **Middlewares**